Transport guide - South Africa - Africa

 • Let the hotel district decide the final mode

-A good first day starts with the simplest airport logic, and for Cape Town that means understanding this before you land: Cape Town International Airport is usually handled by pre-booked transfer, hotel shuttle, or ride-hailing.
+A good first day starts with the simplest airport choice.
+In Cape Town, know this before you land: Cape Town International Airport is usually handled by pre-booked transfer, hotel shuttle, or ride-hailing.

 Many travelers lose the first evening because they optimize the headline train or fare and ignore the awkward last segment with luggage.